11 perfectly hilly places to go sledding in Metro Vancouver

 Kensington Park

-You can sled to your heart’s content at Kensington Park; just be careful not to run into anyone.
+You can sled to your heart’s content at Kensington Park; just be careful not to plow into anyone on your way down.

 Where: 5175 Dumfries Street, Vancouver